Who’ll tell which phone is what?

 When I had a look at the set, there were 2 branded phones from the Academical Medical Centre in Amsterdam (AMC/AZUA).
 Both not in too good shape.
 The whole set was nice though.

-Especially the Wedgwood (1975) is nice.
+Especially the Wedgewood (1975) is nice.
 There is some history on the phone, used in the 1970’s/1980’s in a hospital, very obviously.
 AZUA means Academic Hospital University of Amsterdam and the 3 ‘X”s are the city arms.
 It also has a PBX button on the side.
 The Candle Glow (1971) is not so professionally branded with AMC 229 and therefor severely damaged so I will use it for parts.
-Seen the discoloring of the Wedgwood I do not think they cared too much about smoke-free working space at that time…
+Seen the discoloring of the Wedgewood I do not think they cared too much about smoke-free working space at that time…

 Coincidentally another academic hospital in Amsterdam (VU Medical Centre) had to be evacuated this week because of a flooding.
 Not because The Netherlands is partly below sea level, but because of a broken water service pipe.
 The AMC was able to help out by taking over patients, medical facilities and services.
 Not sure if they also took over the phone service.
 Maybe I can help here 😉

-Today I restored the Wedgwood from the picture above.
+Today I restored the Wedgewood from the picture above.
 And I must say that the result is pretty good, again.
 The discoloring is totally gone.
 The blue color is okay now and it is shiny as before.
 There are no issues with the surface of the phone.
-I do not know if I want to keep it or not since I already have a similar Wedgwood, which has an Arabic dial face.
+I do not know if I want to keep it or not since I already have a similar Wedgewood, which has an Arabic dial face.
 The only differences are the ‘branding’, the PBX button and the holes in the ear-piece (small circle).
 Dilemma!